 Penn State College of Medicine opened its doors to the first class of students in 1967.

 Penn State Health Milton S. Hershey Medical Center accepted its first patient on Oct.
 14, 1970.
-Forty-four years later, the Penn State Board of Trustees formed Penn State Health, a multi-facility health system that today serves communities in 29 central Pennsylvania counties and employs more than 14,500 people.
-The Milton S. Hershey Medical Center is recognized as one of the nation's premier university health centers, providing high-level, patient-focused medical care.
-Its Hershey campus includes Penn State Health Children’s Hospital, the region’s only children’s hospital; institutes focused on cancer, heart and vascular disease and the neurosciences; and Penn State College of Medicine.
+Forty-four years later, the Penn State Board of Trustees formed Penn State Health, a multi-facility health system that today serves communities in 15 central Pennsylvania counties and employs more than 20,900 people.
+Milton S. Hershey Medical Center is recognized as one of the nation's premier academic health centers, providing high-level, patient-focused medical care.
+Its Hershey campus includes Penn State Health Children’s Hospital, the most comprehensive children’s hospital between Pittsburgh and Philadelphia; institutes focused on cancer, heart and vascular disease and the neurosciences; and Penn State College of Medicine.

 Penn State Health shares an integrated strategic plan and operations with Penn State College of Medicine.
-Faculty and physicians at the College of Medicine and Hershey Medical Center integrate the latest biomedical knowledge and technology with compassionate care of patients, while educating the next generation of scientists and physicians.
+Faculty and physicians at the College of Medicine and Milton S. Hershey Medical Center combine the latest biomedical knowledge and technology with compassionate care of patients, while educating the next generation of scientists and physicians.

 The College of Medicine was the first in the nation to have a dedicated Department of Humanities and a Department of Family and Community Medicine.
 It recruits faculty members who are internationally known for their accomplishments in research, education and patient care.